eftelyasvrdg/doctor-patient-portal/README.md

 ## Challenges
 ### **Google Deployment**
 - Due to GitHub-related problems, deployment was one of the more difficult parts, but it provided valuable instructional moments.
-- I was able to get an address as a result, but I was unable to connect the frontend and backend. due to having created them independently for the first time.
+- I was able to get an address as a result(https://doctor-patient-portal-624117525458.us-central1.run.app ), but I was unable to connect the frontend and backend. due to having created them independently for the first time.
 - I believe I could figure it out if I had more time.
 I therefore made the decision to work on a related project from scratch during the break.
 The knowledge I gained from the course has given me the determination to achieve this.
 ![text](deploy_fail.png)